School Wellbeing Award- achieved December 2022

 - Social connection

-Mrs Higham is our school's Emotional Literacy Lead and works part of the week on promoting positive mental health.
+Mrs Newsome is our school's Emotional Literacy Lead and works part of the week on promoting positive mental health.

 What is Emotional Literacy?